marctrem/usbarmory-wiki-fork/Getting started.md

 ## Getting started

 The USB armory requires a microSD card with a valid operating system to boot.
-If you do not have one the following instructions provide information on preparing one.
+If you do not have one, the following instructions provide information on preparing one.

 While every modern microSD card should be supported, the following